SuiMachine/White-Day---Sui-s-Hack/README.md

  * Option to hook code for security guard (janitor) view sight, so he ignores you.
  * Option to hook code responsible for stemina (breath), so you don't get tired from running.
  * Option to hook code responsible for inventory (save file pens).
+**Important:** Cheats may break various aspects of the game - use them at your own risk.
+I am not going to be fixing bugs related to these cheats.

 # Requirements
 * The official copy of the game